 On the contrary, you’re likely to have a hard time locking and unlocking your door during colder months.
 This is because door frames contract when the temperature drops.
 So, in Winter, you may find a poor fit between the frame and the door itself.

 The high quality of a Hume door ensures this is minimised, which is why it is vital to choose the right entrance door for your home.

 Maintaining your front door

 Proper maintenance and routine checking is the key to your doors health, check out maintaining your door for tips on regular maintenance guidelines.

 If you have invested in a stunning front door, then you certainly would want to keep it looking like it did the first time you installed it.

-At Hume Doors & Timber, we manufacture customised, durable weather resistant doors so you can enjoy your investment for years to come.
-We provide information about doors that are best suited to certain areas, for example, doors that are better suited in moisture prone locations or bushfire resistant doors.
+At Hume Doors & Timber, we manufacture customised, durable weather resistant doors.
+That way, you can enjoy your investment for years to come.
+We also provide information about doors that are best suited to certain areas, for example, doors that are better suited in moist weather conditions, or bushfire-prone areas.

 If you’re looking for quality Australian made exterior doors for a cost-effective price, we recommend you speak to one of our distributors.